 In 2010, the IEUA certified the Peace II SEIR (Tom Dodson, 2010) to evaluate the environmental impacts that could result from implementing the Peace II Agreement.
 One of the potential impacts evaluated was the possible lowering of groundwater levels (drawdown) in the Prado Basin area, which could impact riparian vegetation that is dependent upon shallow groundwater.
-Watermaster performed modeling studies to predict the extent and magnitude of the drawdown associated with the implementation of the Peace II Agreement, using the planned capacity of 7,700 afy of the CCWF (WEI, 2007).
-Figure 1-3 (modified from Figure 4.4-10 from the Peace II SEIR) shows the model-predicted drawdown in the Prado Basin area for the period of 2005 to 2030.
-The drawdown throughout most of the Prado Basin area was predicted to be less than five feet by 2030.
+In order to assess this potential impact, Watermaster's groundwater model was used in 2007 for the Peace II SEIR analysis to predict the extent and magnitude of the drawdown associated with the implementation of the Peace II Agreement, using the planned capacity of 7,700 afy3 of the CCWF (WEI, 2007).
+Figure 1-3 (modified from Figure 4.4-10 from the Peace II SEIR) shows the 2007 model-predicted drawdown in the Prado Basin area for the period of 2005 to 2030.
+The 2007 model predictions showed some drawdown of less than five feet by 2030 throughout the riparian habitat areas along the northern portion of Prado Basin near the northern reaches of Chino Creek, Mill Creek, and the SAR.4

-Although the available modeling work indicated that implementing the Peace II Agreement would not cause significant adverse effects on Prado Basin riparian habitat, a contingency measure to address the potential for drawdown of groundwater levels and its impact on riparian vegetation was included in the Peace II SEIR as Mitigation Measure 4.4-3 (Biological Resources/Land Use & Planning section of the Mitigation Monitoring and Reporting Program).
+Although this modeling work indicated that implementing the Peace II Agreement would not cause significant adverse effects on Prado Basin riparian habitat, a contingency measure to address the potential for drawdown of groundwater levels and its impact on riparian vegetation was included in the Peace II SEIR as Mitigation Measure 4.4-3 (Biological Resources/Land Use & Planning section of the Mitigation Monitoring and Reporting Program).

-&lt;sup>2 The Judgment established 200,000 af of controlled overdraft over the period of 1978 to 2017.
+2 The Judgment established 200,000 af of controlled overdraft over the period of 1978 to 2017.
 Re-operation increases the controlled overdraft to 600,000 af through 2030.